Privacy Policy

 • to otherwise carry out our obligations arising under our contract with you.

-We will not use your information for any other purpose unless we are required to do so by law.
+We will not use your information for any other purpose unless we are required to do so by law, or we have obtained your explicit consent for such new purpose, or the new purpose is compatible with the original purpose for which we collected the data.

 We also collect, use and share “aggregated data” such as statistical or demographic data for any purpose.
 Aggregated data may be derived from your personal data but is not considered personal data in law providing that it is effectively anonymised and does not directly or indirectly reveal your identity.